What causes cold sores?

 Sometimes, when you first catch cold sores, you can have ulcers inside the mouth and throat as well as, or instead of, the usual sores on the lip.
 You may have a fever and other flu-like symptoms.
 A painkiller can help, such as aspirin, ibuprofen or paracetamol.
 Always follow the instructions on the packet.

-Repeat cold sores will usually be on the edge of the lip, one side only, not inside the mouth.
+When you get another cold sore later on, it will usually be on the edge of the lip, one side only, not inside the mouth.
 There are many other things that will cause ulcers inside the mouth.
 A dentist or pharmacist might be able to help with those.

 How common are cold sores?